thenumbernine/Tensor/README.md

 - `dot(a,b), inner(a,b)` = Frobenius inner.
 Sum of all elements of a self-Hadamard-product.
 Conjugation would matter if I had any complex support, but right now I don't.
 	- rank-N x rank-N -> rank-0.
 	$$dot(a,b) := a^I \cdot b\_I$$
-- `lenSq(a)` = For vectors this is the length-squared.
+- `lenSq(a), normSq(a)` = For vectors this is the length-squared.
 It is a self-dot, for vectors this is equal to the length squared, for tensors this is the Frobenius norm (... squared?
 Math literature mixes up the definition of "norm" between the sum-of-squares and its square-root.).
 	- rank-N -> rank-0
 	$$lenSq(a) := |a|^2 = a^I a\_I$$
-- `length(a)` = For vectors this is the length.
+- `length(a), norm(a)` = For vectors this is the length.
 It is the sqrt of the self-dot.
 	- rank-N -> rank-0
 	$$length(a) := |a| = \sqrt{a^I a\_I}$$
 - `distance(a,b)` = Length of the difference of two tensors.